aroberge/reeborg/README.md

 reeborg_fr.js

 The programming language (javascript or Python currently) needs to be defined in the main html page.

 The main file is reeborg.js.
 It is the result of the concatenation of all the (other) files found in src/js.
-(As of this writing, it is actually in src/new_js as I am rewriting the entire project to make it more efficient and avoid memory leaks.)

 In almost each subfile, a namespace is introduced so that functions can easily be located when they occur elsewhere.
 Here are the names used: